Get

 • Swollen and tender lymph nodes

-If your dog shows any of these signs, it is important to take them to the vet immediately for proper diagnosis and treatment.
+If your dog shows any of these signs, it is important to speak to your vet immediately for proper diagnosis and treatment.
 Remember, the earlier salmonellosis is treated, the better the prognosis for recovery!

 Diagnosing Salmonella in Dogs